Who is it for?

 We cannot comment on individual eligibility before you apply and we can only process your application once it is fully complete, with all requested information received.

-Some level of previous study in finance or quantitative methods is preferred.
+- Some level of previous study in business or finance is preferred.

 English language requirements